What to Expect During and After a Lower Body Lift in Ohio

 - Are close to your ideal body weight with no further weight loss or gain expected

 If you have chronic conditions (e.g. diabetes, heart conditions), are pregnant, or are a heavy drinker or smoker, you are not advised to undergo the surgery as this may increase your risk for complications and affect your healing and recovery.
 In addition, you must commit to maintaining a healthy lifestyle to preserve the outcome of the surgery.

-How to Choose a Lower Body Lift Surgeon?
+How to Choose a Lower Body Lift Surgeon in Ohio?